kramachandrashenoy/TADPOLE/README.md

 # TADPOLE

 About Tadpole:

 The Tadpole dataset, often referred to in the context of the Alzheimer's Disease Prediction Of Longitudinal Evolution (TADPOLE) challenge, is a comprehensive dataset used for developing and evaluating machine learning models to predict the progression of Alzheimer's disease.
-Here are some key points about the TADPOLE dataset:

 ### Overview